AnushanV/WarpJumper/README.md

 There are currently 8 completed levels included in the game.

+## How to Play

+To play the game, open the file "Warp Jumper.exe" in the "WarpJumperBuild" folder.

 ## Gameplay Video

 Below is a video of the first 4 levels in the game.